akirasteam-com/docs-template/README.md

 ## Introduction

-`docs.akirasteam.com` is a simple and efficient documentation system that dynamically fetches and displays Markdown files from a GitHub repository.
+`docs-template` is a simple and efficient documentation system that dynamically fetches and displays Markdown files from a GitHub repository.
 It uses PHP and the Parsedown library to convert Markdown to HTML.

 ## Prerequisites